General emergency

 More information:

-Standards of dress and behaviour are conservative in most parts of the Maldives.
+Standards of dress and behaviour are much less restrictive at resorts.

-You need a valid yellow fever vaccination certificate to enter the Maldives if you're coming from a country with a risk of yellow fever.
+You'll need a valid yellow fever vaccination certificate to enter the Maldives if you're coming from a country with a risk of yellow fever.
 Some airlines may want to see one when you leave.

 Find out about returning to Australia after exposure to yellow fever.